 My rib protector became important as I dived deeper into karting because I was spending more time overall in the kart, which led to more strain on my body if I didn’t have the right safety gear.
-Let’s lay out a guide to buying a good protector in this article.
+So, it’s vital that you understand how to buy the right karting rib protector.

-With this in mind, I’ll be going over a few misconceptions and essential things to remember when scouring the market for the best choice, so read on for the complete buyer’s guide!
+With this in mind, I’ll be going over a few misconceptions and essential things to remember when scouring the market for the best choice, so read on for the complete go-kart rib protector buyer’s guide!

 Because go-karting is a motorsport, there is a lot of discussion about whether different pieces of equipment can be used across a collection of different sports.
 For example, I’m often asked whether you can ‘get away with’ using an old motorcycle helmet when karting, and whether a pair of dirt bike boots will work as racing boots.

 The answer is almost always no for a multitude of reasons, and the primary one simply boils down to safety specific to karting.

 Motorcycle helmets are heavier than kart-specified ones, for one, which is dangerous without a neck protector due to the high and consistent G-forces on a go-kart track.
 And as for the boot fiasco, go-kart boots are specially designed to be flame retardant and lightweight with more foot-to-pedal feel due to a thinner sole than average.

 In most cases, replacing go-kart equipment with things that are close simply won’t cut it.
 When buying or using a rib protector, the same rule applies.

 You might think that a roost guard for biking would do the job.
 After all, they’re heavily armored and sturdy.
 Perfect, right?
 Unfortunately, these roost guards don’t follow the same safety requirements as karting does.